nextmolecular/Metagenomics-Panel-Design/README.md

 * Identification of Conserved open reading frames using Megablast (Core Pangenome)

-* Identification of 150BP oligos from conserved open reading frames that are conserved among all strains of species
+* Identification of 150BP oligos from Core Pangenome that are conserved among all strains of species

 * Filtering of conserved 150BP oligoes by sequence complexity and  GC content